featbit/featbit/README.md

 - username: **test@featbit.com**
 - password: **123456**

-**Attention** : with the default configuration, the UI is accessible only from the local machine (on which you have ran docker compose), please read [the doc](https://featbit.gitbook.io/docs/installation) to make it accessible publicly.
+**Attention** : with the default configuration, the UI is accessible only from the local machine (on which you have run docker compose), please read [the doc](https://featbit.gitbook.io/docs/installation) to make it accessible publicly.

 ## Documentation & Communities